-It is well known that women experience an age related decline fertility starting in their early 30′s.
+Women experience an age related decline fertility starting in their early 30′s.
 Ultimately, the decline in fertility observed in women over 40 years of age results in less than one half the fertility rate compared to women under 40 as a group.
 At the same time, the incidence of miscarriage increases from about 25% at age 35, to 33% at age 40 and 50% at age 45.
 Better known are the statistics related to genetic abnormality of pregnancies as women age.
 At age 35, the total risk for chromosomal abnormality as demonstrated by amniocentesis is 1/132; at age 40 it is 1/38, and by age 45 has increased to 1/12.
 Until recently, we could only assume that these were related occurrences, resulting from an increase in the percentage of genetically abnormal oocytes with increasing age.

 This has tremendous implications for the future of ART.
-In the same way that ICSI was first performed only in a few fertility clinics worldwide and after dissemination of expertise and experience has now become routine in nearly every ART laboratory, embryo biopsy and PGS may become routine in the next few years.
+In the same way that ICSI was first performed only in a few fertility clinics worldwide and after dissemination of expertise and experience has now become routine in nearly every ART laboratory, embryo biopsy and PGT-A may become routine in the next few years.
 This would mean that for a particular individual, if it was found that the majority of her embryos were abnormal for instance, that individual would have powerful objective information that could lead her to seek an egg donor, thus sparing the expense and disappointment of repeated IVF failures.
 It would also allow physicians to transfer only normal embryos, which would maximize the chances of a successful outcome irrespective of age.
 Clearly, this is one of the most exciting developments in the field of reproductive medicine